Erdington: Hospitals

 Erdington is served by the Good Hope Hospital in neighbouring Sutton Coldfield.
 Erdington is also served by the Birmingham Hospice and by Northcroft Hospital built on the edge of the site of the former Highcroft Hospital.

 Geography

-Erdington ward borders the Birmingham City Council wards of Sutton Vesy, Sutton Wylde Green, Pype Hayes, Gravelly Hill, Stockland Green and Perry Common.
+Erdington ward borders the Birmingham City Council wards of Sutton Vesey, Sutton Wylde Green, Pype Hayes, Gravelly Hill, Stockland Green and Perry Common.
 It is approximately 4 mi north east of Birmingham City Centre.
 Birmingham Erdington parliamentary constituency has wider boundaries.

 Brookvale Park Lake and surrounding land is a park that was formally a drinking water reservoir until the steadily encroaching city made the water unfit for human consumption.
 It was briefly converted into an outdoor pool until that was also abandoned after health and safety concerns.

 Two tornadoes touched down in Birmingham on 23 November 1981 as part of the record-breaking nationwide tornado outbreak on that day.
 The first tornado, rated as an F1/T2 tornado, touched down in Erdington at about 14:00 local time, causing some damage across the northern suburbs of Birmingham.